emirates visa policy

 - Emirates tourist visa Policy expresses that there are 40 nations whose residents are not required to issue a visa for tourism purposes.

-- There around 140 nationalities that are required to apply for and issue an approved tourist eVisa to be able to enter the Emirates for tourism.
+- There are around 140 nationalities that are required to apply for and issue an approved tourist visa to be able to enter the Emirates for tourism.

-- The process to apply for a tourist E-Visa is extremely easy.
+- The process of applying for a tourist E-Visa is straightforward.
 All you have to do is Visit Emirates Visa Online

 - Apply for the Visa.
 The site guides you as to what you have to add and submit.
-The process doesn’t take up much of your time making it easier for you to issue and track your Emirates Visa status in no time.
+The process doesn’t take up much of your time, making it easier to issue and track your Emirates Visa status in no time.

-- The United Arab Emirates visa on arrival (VOA) is a travel document that permits the visa holders to visit the country for a short duration of time.
+- The United Arab Emirates visa on arrival (VOA) is a travel document that permits visa holders to visit the country briefly.

 - The visa policy of the Emirates states that there are around 20 countries that need to obtain this kind of visa if they are visiting the country for a short tenure.

-- Once the passengers arrive at the United Arab Emirates airports, they need to get to the immigration checkpoint, where they will be required for the immigration procedure.
+- Once the passengers arrive at the United Arab Emirates airports, they must get to the immigration checkpoint, where they will be required for the immigration procedure.

 - An immigration officer will hand over a visa on the arrival application form.
 The passengers must pay the visa on arrival fee for the travel document to be approved and granted.